Bachelor of Science in Health Psychology — Physical Therapy Pathway (BS/DPT)

 Transform Your Patients’ Quality of Life

 The first three years of this program take place at our Boston campus, where you will build a strong foundation in health psychology.
 You then will transition to the doctoral program at the MCPHS Worcester campus.
 The BS/DPT program begins in the fall.
-In this accelerated program, you will learn to diagnose and treat a wide variety of patients, assess their outcomes, and provide evidence of effectiveness.
+In this 3+3 pathway, you will learn to diagnose and treat a wide variety of patients, assess their outcomes, and provide evidence of effectiveness.
 You will work alongside experts in our advanced simulation laboratories and participate in a wide range of clinical experiences.
-When you graduate, you’ll be eligible to sit for the physical therapy licensing exam.
+When you graduate, you'll be eligible to sit for the physical therapy licensing exam.

-Your Four-Year Journey
+Your Three-Year Undergraduate Journey

 Our in-depth curriculum combines biological, psychological, social science, and humanities coursework with career exploration and professional development.